BDC Hamburger Icon

 Open row

-But new employees often have a hard time effectively transferring everything they learned in training to real-life job situations.
-Mistakes can ensue, and managers often must step in to fix the problem and remind the employee of proper procedures.
-Poor knowledge transfer can impair company productivity and employee morale.
+However, new employees often have difficulty effectively transferring everything they learned in training to real-life job situations.
+Mistakes can ensue and managers often must step in to fix the problem and remind the employee of proper procedures.
+Poor knowledge transfer can impair company productivity and lower employee morale.

-Fortunately, there are strategies to implement in your employee training programs to help team members act with confidence and use their training effectively in everyday work situations.
+Fortunately, there are strategies you can implement in your employee training programs to help team members act confidently and use their training effectively in everyday work situations.

 5 tips for improving learning transfer in your organization